-For nearly 30 years, the EU has funded the Erasmus programme, which has enabled over three million European students to spend part of their studies at another higher education institution or with an organisation in Europe.
+For 35 years, the EU has funded the Erasmus programme, which has enabled over three million European students to spend part of their studies at another higher education institution or with an organisation in Europe.

 Erasmus+ brings such opportunities to all - students, staff, trainees, teachers, volunteers and more.
 It's not just about Europe or Europeans either - with Erasmus+, people from all over the world can access opportunities.